NREL/EnergyPlus/design/FY2018/NFP-error-enhancement.md

     epfmt::arg("SurfaceName", "Srf-001"));
 ```

-The integer `2` in the call determines the number of times the error will be displaced.
-After creation the error can be repeatedly used:
+The integer `2` in the call determines the number of times the error will be displayed.
+After creation, the error can be repeatedly used:

 ```
  tracker.recurring(handle, __FILE__, __LINE__, epfmt::arg("SurfaceName", "Srf-001"),